 Almost forty members were in attendance with W. C. Wentworth in the chair and with the band of the 57th Regiment affording the music.
 Governor Darling had been extended an invitation but had declined to attend, which was consistent with his withdrawn attitude towards the Turf.
 Wentworth, who was engaged in a long-running feud with the new Governor, whose penchant for autocracy had seen him marginalise the emancipists to the benefit of the more exclusive elements within Sydney society, used the opportunity of his address to draw none-too-flattering comparisons between Darling and his predecessor.
 The attendees caught the mood of the evening, and as the liquor flowed freely, the antipathy to Darling was there for all to see.
 Even the bandmaster of the 57th showed his empathy in his choice of tune when the formal toast to the incumbent Governor was proposed by striking up “Over the Hills and Far Away”.

 When news of Wentworth’s address and the evening’s proceedings leaked out, Darling was apoplectic and made known his displeasure.
 A meeting of the Turf Club on December 11 resolved that the club approved of the speeches delivered by W. C. Wentworth at the dinner.
 It also acquitted the rest of the members of the club of all intentions of offering any insult to the Governor and regretted that they were unable to offer Darling any further explanation.
 Moreover, the meeting decided it was not competent to enter into the motives of Wentworth or Dr Wardell’s alleged hostility to the Government.
 Darling’s retribution was swift.
 In the very same issue of the Sydney Gazette that advertised the Turf Club’s resolutions, there was an announcement that Darling had withdrawn his patronage of the club; and that the Government had determined that John Mackaness would not be re-appointed as Sheriff.
-Moreover, that W. H. Moore as Crown Solicitor be suspended from the functions of his office and be dismissed as Assistant Clerk in the Supreme Court.
+Moreover, W. H. Moore as Crown Solicitor be suspended from the functions of his office and be dismissed as Assistant Clerk in the Supreme Court.
 Furthermore, it was intimated to the officers and other persons employed by the Government whose names still appeared as members of the Turf Club, that their continuance as such would be inconsistent with their duty to the Government.
 Some other members of the club, notably Sir John Jamison, Frederick Garling, William Balcombe, Thomas Raine, and John and Francis Stephen, peremptorily relinquished all connection with the club on their own initiative.

 Almost immediately there was some talk of the creation of a new Club whose membership would be drawn from the ranks of Governor Darling’s supporters.
 However, it was only in the aftermath of a poorly patronised Sydney Turf Club meeting at Grose Farm in April 1828 – when all of the military and many of the civil-government officers boycotted the gathering – the newly formed Australian Racing and Jockey Club came into being.
 Governor Darling ostentatiously condescended to accept the office of patron while the Pecksniffian Sir John Jamison was elected president.
 The new club’s first meeting occurred at Parramatta in October 1828.
 That same month the Government mouthpiece, the Sydney Gazette published an obituary notice of the Sydney Turf Club.
 The gloating was somewhat premature as the club continued to function, albeit in a somewhat reduced state.
 The Australian Racing and Jockey Club had intended to create a new racecourse in Sydney but the divisive manner of the club’s creation and the political tension and rancour that continued between it and the Sydney Turf Club effectively stopped it.
 Indeed, the rivalry between the two clubs dissipated the sport of horse-racing at a time when it could have done well without it and the limited taste for public amusements in such a contracted society as Sydney then was, soon rendered it something of a laughing stock amongst more sober citizens.